ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 ## Part 1: Curating a Dataset for Machine Learning Training and Validation

 The human brain has two hippocampi, one in the left hemisphere and one in the right hemisphere of the brain.
 Udacity provided this project's dataset that consists of cropped regions around the right hippocampus.
 The dataset contains MRI scan volumes that may be for brain studies and other types of studies.
-This Section of the project reviews the given dataset to clean the dataset, and retreive only Brain MRI scan volumes.
+This Section of the project reviews the given dataset to clean the dataset, and retrieve only Brain MRI scan volumes.

 Inputs:
 - `/data/TrainingSet/images` contains 262 NIFTI files for MRI Scan Volumes